mrosvik/mrosvik/README.md

 A unified design system is a fundamental step toward ensuring that citizens experience a cohesive, user-centered digital public sector, simplifying their interactions with digital services.
 Through this system, we establish shared guidelines for components, patterns, user dialogue, accessibility, and inclusive design.

-💬 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/mrosvik/) if you’d like to learn more or explore collaboration opportunities!
+💬 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/mrosvik/) if you’d like to chat about collaboration opportunities!